 Are you looking to have an important or difficult discussion with your partner?
 Take it from the experts: Serious talks are best when you have a plan.

 “We often engage in conflict because the timing is wrong, and we aren’t in a frame of mind where we can thoughtfully engage in conversation,” says Alisha Powell, PhD, LCSW, with Amethyst Counseling and Consulting.

-She advises tough conversations be scheduled in advance so no one is caught off guard.
+She recommends scheduling tough conversations in advance, so no one is caught off guard.

 12. Pencil in one-on-one time